undecaf/vue-boilerplate/README.md

 #### Unit tests

-Use `tests/unit/App.spec.js` as a template for your unit tests.
+Use `tests/unit/*.spec.js` as templates for your unit tests.
 Test files _must_ be named `*.spec.js`.

 By default, unit tests run headless in Chrome.
 Edit the `browsers` property in `karma.conf.js`